A substance added to soil to make it more fertile.

-A type of plastic - high density polyethylene - used for milk and detergent
+A type of plastic - high density polyethylene - used for make containers

 Metals which tend to accumulate in the food chain and can harm living

-things at very low concentrations. eg chromium, cadmium, mercury and
+things at very low concentrations - eg chromium, cadmium, mercury

 Substances which may be given to meat-producing animals to help stimulate